SIGNL: A Label-Efficient Audio Deepfake Detection System via Spectral-Temporal Graph Non-Contrastive Learning

 \subsection{Vision Graph Non-Contrastive Learning}

-This section introduces our vision graph non-contrastive learning module, which processes positive temporal and spatial graph pairs.
-This module enables the pre-training process to learn graph representations without labels by maximizing the similarity between positive graph pairs.
+This section introduces our vision graph non-contrastive learning module, which processes positive pairs composed of two graphs, a temporal graph and a spectral graph, extracted from each sample.
+Unlike existing graph non-contrastive learning approaches~\citep{guo2024architecture_graphclsurvey}, which operate on a single graph per instance and overlook the specific characteristics of each view, SIGNL explicitly models and fuses both spectral and temporal graph views to preserve the unique structure of audio data.
+Fusing spectral and temporal graphs captures correlations across frequencies in the spectral graph and dependencies that evolve over time in the temporal graph at the same time.
+The vision graph non-contrastive learning module enables the pre-training process to learn graph representations without labels by maximizing the similarity between positive graph pairs.

 \textbf{Vision Graph Convolution Encoder}.
-The Vision graph convolution (GC) encoder, inspired by Vision GNN~\cite{han2022vision}, was originally developed for image classification and object detection tasks. \textit{We use the term ``vision" in this work because we model the visual representation of audio, such as spectrograms or other 2D matrices that can be visualized as heatmaps}.
+The Vision GC encoder, inspired by Vision GNN~\citep{han2022vision}, was originally developed for image classification and object detection tasks. \textit{We use the term ``vision" in this work because we model the visual representation of audio, such as spectrograms or other 2D matrices that can be visualized as heatmaps}.
 We further extend this technique to make it suitable for processing audio data.
 After deriving graph structures from the audio, each graph $G$ is processed through the vision GC encoder.